x7ea/ruc/README.md

 # Ruca
 Statically-Typed Programming Language on x86_64 GNU/Linux

-- Syntax: fn, print, format, if-else, for, while-do, if-let, match, new
+- Syntax: all is expression, and returns value in functional
-- Type: Int, Str, Float, Bool, Array, Enum, Struct, Generics (Polymorphism)
+- Type: algebraic. enum, struct, and generics(polymorphism)
-- Features: System V ABI aligned, fully C/C++ compatible
+- Features: System V ABI aligned. so fully C/C++ compatible
-- Libraries: abstructive layers, GUI toolkits by GTK
+- Libraries: abstructive layers, and GUI toolkits by GTK

 ## App